mackenzieleach/screwthereview/README.md

 ## Repository Layout
 More information about repository structure is forthcoming as we begin development in the coming weeks.

 **Mockups:** This directory offers mock-ups for our landing page, search feature, roulette fearure, about page, experience result page and account page.

+&nbsp;

 **Reports:** This directory contains our team's weekly status reports for the course as well as a status report template.

+&nbsp;

-**screwthereview**: This folder contains the source code for the application.
+**screwthereview**: Inside this directory is the source code for our application and package.json, which specifies the dependencies for our React application.
+  - **src**: This folder contains a .js class provided by the Create-React-App framework that allows us to render our website.

+&nbsp;